github/vulcanizer/README.md

 ### Project status

-This project is under active development.
+This project is no longer actively maintained.

 ### Contributing